 Our Pensions, Benefits & Executive Compensation lawyers regularly advise on securities compliance and corporate governance considerations, income tax structuring, pensions and benefits law, and employment law, for clients both in Canada and abroad.

-Our team's experience in executive compensation planning includes:
+Our team's experience in executive compensation law in Canada includes:

 - Equity incentive plans, including stock options, stock appreciation rights and restricted or deferred share units